Machine Learning in Survival Analysis

 Part IV: Reduction Techniques

-The final Part introduces reduction techniques, which are methods to solve survival analysis problems by using methods from other fields.
-In particular, chapters focus on demonstrating the close connections between competing risks, discrete time, Poisson, classification, and regression settings.
-Practitioners who are comfortable with other machine learning fields may find this Part of the book most useful for quickly implementing familiar models within the survival analysis domain.
+The final Part introduces reduction techniques, which are methods to transform survival tasks to more standard regression or classification tasks.
+Practitioners who are comfortable with machine learning in general but not necessarily survival analysis may find this Part of the book most useful for quickly implementing familiar models within the survival analysis domain.

-The book’s final chapter lists common practical problems that occur when running survival analysis experiments, as well as solutions that we have found useful.
-We additionally provide our outlook on survival analysis and where we think the field may be heading.
+The book’s final chapter provides our outlook on survival analysis and where we think the field may be heading.

 Acknowledgments